aidn3/hypixel-guild-discord-bridge/README.md

 - Set up the public and officer channels
 - Check [How to prepare and add Minecraft account](docs/FAQ.md#how-to-prepare-a-minecraft-account-to-be-added).

+## Privacy Notice

+Aggregated anonymous data are collected to be displayed here on the main page, such as how many total instances of this project is being hosted by everyone.

+For further information, check [Privacy Notice](docs/PRIVACY.md).

 ## Credits

 - The Project is inspired by [hypixel-discord-chat-bridge by Senither](https://github.com/Senither/hypixel-discord-chat-bridge).